kennedn/meross/README.md

 mCurl 10.10.10.1 SET Appliance.Config.Key '{ "key": { "gateway": { "host": "192.168.1.100", "port": 8883 }, "key": "", "userId": ""}}'
 ```

 We then need to configure the wifi network to connect to.
-You can ask the bulb to return the available wifi networks by issuing the following:
+You can ask the device to return the available wifi networks by issuing the following:
 ```bash
 > mCurl 10.10.10.1 GET Appliance.Config.WifiList '{}' | jq -r
 {